๐Ÿ›ก๏ธ Last call: Sign up for AMEX My Travel Insurance and get Accor Plus, Samsonite luggage, Grab vouchers and bonus miles.

 Cardholder Terms and Conditions

 The DBS Altitude comes in two varieties: American Express, and Visa.
-The fees, earn rates and benefits of the two are almost identical, though the American Express does have a more generous welcome offer than the Visa.
+The fees, earn rates and benefits of the two are almost identical, though historically speaking, the American Express had a more generous welcome offer than the Visa (at the time of writing, thereโ€™s no such differentiation).

 How much must I earn to qualify for a DBS Altitude Card?